”The Altitudes” is a multichannel piece commissioned by Ina GRM and Re-imagine Europe. It was premiered at Sonic Acts Academy 2020.

 Vegetal Negatives is a game of sonic mutations, mimicry, inversions, and association inspired by a text called “On pataphotograms”, by the French writer René Daumal – a quasi-metaphysical essay that toys with breaking the conceived separateness of natural forms through poetic imagination.

-The four electroacoustic compositions on the album combine and arrange field recordings, electronic feedback, Buchla and ARP synthesizers, bowl gong and harmonium, textures of detailed acoustic sound, and sustained tones with gentle microtonal beating into a precise musical narrative.
-She juxtaposes recordings of rooms and empty vessels, natural and artificial climates, spontaneous and staged events.
-Ahti draws upon Annea Lockwood’s ideas about associative movements between sounds based on shared characteristics and sonic energy.
-Her approach to field recordings is neither diaristic, documentaristic, nor purely acousmatic, but rather it starts out from somewhere in between these notions: the sounds hover between abstraction and the deeply familiar, moving into a realm of poetic metaphor where they are set in relation to each other, fleetingly mirroring or shadow-dancing.
+The four compositions on the album combine and arrange field recordings, electronic feedback, Buchla and ARP synthesizers, bowl gong and harmonium, textures of detailed acoustic sound, and sustained tones with gentle microtonal beating into a precise musical narrative.
+Recordings of rooms and empty vessels, natural and artificial climates, spontaneous and staged events are juxtaposed in associative movements between sounds based on their shared characteristics and sonic energy.
+Ahti’s approach to field recordings is neither diaristic, documentaristic, nor purely acousmatic, but rather it starts out from somewhere in between these notions: the sounds hover between abstraction and the deeply familiar, moving into a realm of poetic metaphor where they are set in relation to each other, fleetingly mirroring or shadow-dancing.
 Acoustic environments mutate into synthetically derived shadow forms.

 The opening track, “Coastal Inversion”, moves from a seemingly familiar seascape into an ocean of wavelike synthetic staccato patterns, turning itself inside-out on the shore, before diving back into a sea of resonance.